Anchorsify/Anchorsify.github.io/_pages/Sand.md

 *Chakra no Ito: Puppet Show (Speed 0 Interrupt)* - Every iterative of 25 IC after you activate Kugutsu no Jutsu, you can use this action to direct all puppets you control to make basic attacks on anyone they can reach, using whatever they’re equipped with.
 You can have all your puppets attack the same person, or direct them to attack different targets, as you choose.
 You can only direct puppets to attack in this fashion if you have been controlling them for the full 25 IC, and you did not use them in the above Attack or Defend actions for the past 25 IC.
 Attacks from puppets in this manner have their attacks Held Back, as per the ability, even if you do not have it.
 You may not spend AP to modify any puppet’s attack from this action, and you may not utilize any special abilities of your puppets with this action.

-Anyone targeted by a puppet in this fashion defends against the puppet’s attack as if it were its normal Speed (so someone attacked by a Katana-swinging puppet would defend against Puppet Show as if it were a Speed 13 attack); if attacked by multiple puppets, you use simply the highest Speed puppet attack to determine valid defenses against all attacking puppets.
+Anyone targeted by a puppet in this fashion defends against the puppet’s attack as if it were its normal Speed (so someone attacked by a puppet using a Katana would defend against Puppet Show as if it were a Speed 13 attack); if attacked by multiple puppets, you use simply the highest Speed puppet attack to determine valid defenses against all attacking puppets.
 Similarly, anyone attacked by multiple puppets at once can declare and use the same defense against multiple puppets (though you roll separately), and only has their IC advanced by the highest Speed defense they utilize.
 Thus, if Sasuke dodged two of Kankuro’s puppets and decided to Parry a third, he would only advance his IC by 3, for the speed of the Parry, rather than account for all defenses.
 Costs associated with either a puppet’s attack (such as Weapon Focus) or a Defense (such as Mizuhane) are paid for each instance they are used, however.

-When your puppets are attacked you can advance your IC to direct them to perform defensive interrupts, let them get hit, or pay a number of AP equal to the Speed of their defensive interrupt to avoid advancing your own IC.
-If you are subject to attack alongside your puppets, you and your puppets are all allowed to take a defensive action, and you advance your IC only by the highest Speed interrupt taken amongst the group (though you can not elect to spend AP to avoid advancing your own IC), though if there are multiple Fatigue costs incurred, you pay for all of them.

 #### --( Puppet Mastery )--
 A novice puppet master needs both hands to direct the motions of a single puppet, often using a finger for each joint or something similar.
 A master learns how to split their chakra threads, and with as little as the twitching of a single digit and modulating of their chakra flows gracefully direct their puppets.

  - Type: Ability
- - Base Cost: 0
+ - Base Cost: 5
- - Scale: 5
+ - Scale: 0
  - Limit: XP/500

 Effects: The first time you take this ability you learn how to maintain Kugutsu no Jutsu potentially one handed; so long as you control five or less puppets at once, you can retain the use of one of your hands for making handseals, holding a weapon and so forth.
 Every Rank after the first, you pick between one of two options:  Gain another Puppet, or decrease the IC interval of the Puppet Show action by 1.